Rutik-Man-M0de/AI-Jobs-Data-Analysis-using-Python/README.md

 The goal of this project is to analyze job-related data and extract meaningful insights that help understand trends in the AI job market.

 Objectives
-Analyze number of jobs posted per month
+Analyze number of jobs posted per month.

 Study salary distribution across job roles
 Identify remote, hybrid, and on-site job trends Analyze required skills and experience levels